 Yes, purified water can be used for your Venus Fly Trap.
 You will need to use distilled or boiled water cooled at room temperature (or below) and then poured into the soil.
 To ensure you are using the purest water possible, it can be boiled or distilled before use.

 You do not want to excessively pour boiling water over your Venus Fly Trap because it could burn the plant.
 The water should be cool at room temperature or below before pouring it into the soil.

 4. Do I have to give my Venus Fly Trap distilled water?

 Yes, purified water can be used for your Venus Fly Trap.
 You will need to use distilled, or boiled water cooled at room temperature and then pours it into the soil.

 You can boil or distill it before use.
 If you want the purest water possible, you can boil or distill it before use.
 Boiling water should not be poured over your Venus flytrap overly.
 The water should be cool at room temperature or below before pouring into the soil.

 5. Can you use purified water on carnivorous plants?

 Some carnivorous plants cannot be grown using purified water.
 This is because the type of soil they need or their natural habitat may not allow for it, but others have no problem.
 It depends on the type of plant and where you live to determine if purified water is an option for your plants.

-It is impossible to imagine yourself living without water, as it is an essential part of human survival.
+It is impossible to imagine yourself living without water, as it is essential to human survival.
 Drinking clean water is vital to human health.
 Most people are confused about the type of water to drink.
-Thanks to this distilled water vs. purified water article; no more confusion!
+After reading this article, we have a clear idea of which to choose.